PTE Describe Image: Practice Tips, Templates, Examples

 Key Takeaways

-- The PTE Describe Image format assesses your ability to describe images with typically 6 questions encompassing various visual formats.
+• The PTE Describe Image format assesses your ability to describe images typically with 6 questions encompassing various visual formats.

-- The PTE describes image tasks and will be scored based on content, pronunciation, and oral fluency.
+• The PTE describes image tasks and will be scored based on content, pronunciation, and oral fluency.

-- See our detailed PTE Describe Image practice tips & examples for higher scores below.
+• See our detailed PTE Describe Image practice tips & examples for higher scores below.

 Read more: